joerivanarkel/AzureCosmosDB/README.md

 ## Creating a Container

-Similar to the Database, I try to fecth the container from Azure.
+Similar to the Database, I try to fetch the container from Azure.
 When that returns null I try to create the container, but with this method I have to specify the partitionkeypath for the `CreateDatabaseIfNoxExistsAsync()` method.
-These methods aren't used with the CosmosClient, but the databse we previously created.
+These methods aren't used with the CosmosClient, but the database we previously created.

 ```csharp
 Container container = database.GetContainer(containerId);